Is it a Good Idea to Snooze your Morning Alarm?

-When we are in deep sleep, the sound of an alarm clock wakes us up with a start.
-This triggers the fight or flight response in the body, which in turn causes an increase in blood pressure and also the heart rate.
+Snoozing is bad for mental health: When we are in deep sleep, the sound of an alarm clock wakes us up with a start.
+This triggers the fight or flight response in the body, which in turn causes an increase in blood pressure and also heart rate.
 This means we are putting unwanted pressure on our systems.
 Now, if we snooze the alarm and slip back into a deep sleep, the sound of the alarm within a few minutes again triggers the same response in the body.

-Troubling the body once every morning is bad enough but doing it repeatedly by using the snooze option is like assaulting the cardiovascular and nervous system.
-Experts say that over time this can lead to problems with the heart, nervous system and also can be a cause for other problems such as weight gain and diabetes.
+Snoozing Problem: Troubling the body once every morning is bad enough but doing it repeatedly by using the snooze option is like assaulting the cardiovascular and nervous systems.
+Experts say that over time this can lead to problems with the heart, and nervous system and also can be a cause for other problems such as weight gain and diabetes.

 Our body has a sleep cycle.
 It starts with non-REM (Rapid eye movement), progresses to REM and goes back again to non-REM.
 Typically a cycle lasts about 90-120 minutes and every person has an average of 4-5 cycles every night.